-Information sessions for students interested in the School of Undergraduate Studies are held most Fridays at 2 p.m. in FAC 328.
+Information sessions for students interested in UGS are held most Fridays at 2 p.m. in FAC 328.
 Learn more and register online.

-The Vick Center for Strategic Advising & Career Counseling helps undeclared students enrolled in the School of Undergraduate Studies as well as undecided students across the university explore educational options and career plans.
+The Vick Center for Strategic Advising & Career Counseling helps undeclared students enrolled in UGS as well as undecided students across the university explore educational options and career plans.
 Our advisors have the smallest student caseloads on campus and meet regularly, one-on-one with students as they learn about their interests, identify career goals, adjust to college life, and ultimately select the major with which they will graduate.

 Scholarships like the UGS Summer Exploration Grant enable UGS students to engage in summer experiences that help them explore academic interests and possible careers.

-Student enrolled in any of UT’s colleges or schools benefit from UGS’ university-wide programs that provide a small-college experience at a major research university.
+Students enrolled in any of UT’s colleges or schools benefit from UGS’s university-wide programs that provide a small-college experience at a major research university.